falkTX/Cadence/INSTALL.md

  - a2jmidid
  - jack-capture
  - python3-rdflib
+ - pulseaudio-module-jack

-The 'Cadence' and 'Catia' apps rely on jackdbus to work properly (either JACK2 or JACK1 + DBus patch). <br/>
+The 'Cadence' and 'Catia' apps rely on jackdbus to work properly (either JACK2 or JACK1+DBus patch). <br/>
 Claudia is a LADISH frontend, so it will obviously require LADISH to run.

-The python version used is always python3.2. <br/>
+The python version used and tested is python3.2. <br/>
 After install, the app/tools will still work on distros with python2 as default, without any additional work.

 <br/>